Marcel Gaus

-Marcel Gaus (born 2 August 1989) is a German professional footballer who plays as a left-back for 3.
-Liga club 1.
-FC Saarbrücken.
+Marcel Gaus (born 2 August 1989) is a German former professional footballer who played as a left-back.

 Club career

 Gaus began his career on youth side for SV Hilden-Nord and joined later in the youth team of Fortuna Düsseldorf.
 On 12 May 2005, made his debut for Fortuna Düsseldorf II in the Oberliga Nordrhein and his professional debut on 2 August 2008 against Stuttgarter Kickers.

 In January 2023, Gaus signed for 1.
 FC Saarbrücken on a contract until the end of the season.
+Later that year, on 1 November, he scored the winning goal in the 96th minute — 6th minute of stoppage time — which secured a 2–1 victory for Saarbrücken over Bayern Munich in the DFB-Pokal second round.